Eagle Computer: Old Eagles today

 Some causes of failure may be expected in any computer built the same way.
-If chips are attached to the boards in sockets, rather than soldered on, they may be loose because they expanded from heat whenever the computer was on for a long time, then contracted whenever the computer was turned off.
-A computer that was used a great deal, and for a long time, may require a new owner to open it up and gently press the chips down before it will run.
+If chips are attached to the boards in sockets rather than soldered on, they may be loose because they expanded from heat whenever the computer was on for a long time, then contracted whenever the computer was turned off.
+A computer used a great deal and for a long time may require a new owner to open it up and gently press the chips down before it runs.

 Another problem sometimes found in old Eagles with hard disks is stiction.
-Hard disk read/write heads from that era rested on the platter when turned off, and may adhere to where they have been sitting with greater force than the drive motor can exert on starting.
-An experienced technician may be able to coax the head free without destroying the hard disk or losing data.
+Hard disk read/write heads from that era rested on the platter when turned off and may adhere to where they have been sitting with greater force than the drive motor can exert on starting.
+An experienced technician may coax the head free without destroying the hard disk or losing data.

 The most common problem peculiar to CP/M Eagles involves the character generator chip on the main board.
-It tends to fail with age, so that a line of text will have the dots of its letters scattered unreadably all over the screen.
+It tends to fail with age so that a line of text will have the dots of its letters scattered unreadably all over the screen.
 When this problem became apparent, the chip was no longer made, but they were still available in parts warehouses.